How to make your pension ethical

 If you’re looking for a bit more hand-holding, and require a financial adviser or wealth manager to give you some expert help on building an ethical pension, the UK Sustainable Investment and Finance Association’s find an adviser tool is a good place to start.

-The Good with Money website names what it considers to be the best ethical pension funds.
+Meanwhile, the Good with Money website names what it considers to be the best ethical pension funds.
 These include:

 If you’re looking to make your Sipp ethical, investment platforms often have lists of ethical or sustainable funds that they rate highly (both for their green credentials as well as investment performance).
 Interactive Investor has ACE 40, which it says is the UK’s first rated list of sustainable investments.

 Sipp providers may also offer ready-made ethical portfolios.
-For example, AJ Bell has a Responsible Growth Fund.
+For example, AJ Bell has a Responsible Screened Growth Fund.

 Questions to ask when choosing an ethical pension